I’m trying to determine what is different about people who develop drug addictions before they ever try a drug.

 Grisel's other research interests include studying sex differences in the role of stress and endorphins on drug reward (the tendency to binge-drink appears to be more common in females and castrated males), mapping genes that contribute to individual differences in drug reward and studying circadian influences on drug effects.

-Grisel is proud that a number of her students will present their original research at the Society for Neuroscience's annual meeting in Washington, D.C., in November 2014.
-"One of my students will present a paper on beta endorphin and reward," she says.
-"She was a first-year student last year, and her name will appear first on the paper."
+Grisel is proud that her students regularly present their original research at major conferences such as the Society for Neuroscience's annual meeting.
+"One of my students presented a paper on beta endorphin and reward," she says.
+"She was a first-year student, and her name appears first on the paper."

 Posted Sept.
 22, 2014